rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert color="warning" >}}

 From version 2.4.1, the `--delete` parameter is no longer set as a default parameter when adding new tasks.
 If you are new to `rsync`, I strongly recommend reading the *Important* section as a minimum.

+The documentation that needs to be updated within the next few days, in conjunction with the GUI changes.

 {{< /alert >}}